hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 ```

 We'll serve up this merged folder `/srv/media` via `SAMBA` and `miniDLNA`,
-so that devices need not know which disk things are on.
+so that devices on the lan need not know which disk things are on.

+?????
+SAMBA